Shamseenamv/BankingSystem/README.md

 # BankingSystem
 A python program to replicate a Banking system.
 The following features are mandatory:  1.
 Account login  2.
 Amount Depositing  3.
 Amount Withdrawal
+The provided Python code defines a simple banking system using a class named Bank.
+Here's a description of the key components and functionalities of the code:
+Class Definition:The Bank class is defined with an __init__ method to initialize the bank object with an empty dictionary to store account information.
+Account Creation (create_account method):This method is responsible for creating a new account.It takes parameters such as account_number, name, and balance.
+It validates the initial balance as a Decimal value and checks if the account number is not already in use.If the validation is successful, it prompts the user to set a password for the account and creates the account with the provided information.
+Account Login (login method): The login method checks if the provided account number and password match any existing account.If the login is successful, it prints a message indicating a successful login and returns True.
+Otherwise, it prints an error message and returns False.
+Deposit (deposit method): The deposit method allows users to deposit a specified amount into their account.
+It validates the amount as a Decimal value and ensures that it is a positive value.
+If the validation is successful and the account exists, it adds the amount to the account balance.
+Withdrawal (withdraw method): The withdraw method enables users to withdraw a specified amount from their account.Similar to the deposit method, it validates the withdrawal amount and checks if the account and password are valid.
+It ensures that the withdrawal amount is positive and that the account has sufficient balance before deducting the amount.
+User Interface (Main Loop): The main program runs a loop that presents a simple menu to the user.
+The user can choose options such as creating an account, logging in, depositing, withdrawing, or quitting the program.
+Decimal Module: The code uses the Decimal class from the decimal module to handle monetary values with precision, which is important in financial applications.
+Welcome Message: The program starts with a welcome message, indicating the name of the bank ("XYZ bank").